 How many web designers are there?

 No exact figure is available about how many web designers there are worldwide.
-However, according to Statista, there are currently more than 24.5 million people working in the development industry worldwide.
+However, according to Statista, more than 24.5 million people are working in the development industry worldwide.

 This includes web designers, front-end web developers, and back-end developers, and many professionals are multi-skilled in these areas.

 In addition, Statista predicts the number of web designers will continue to grow in the next few years, and the number of development professionals will reach 28.7 million.

 How many web designers are there in the US?

 According to a study carried out by Zippia, over 84,040 web designers are working in the USA.
 The study also found that these designers were 45% more likely to work for public companies than private companies.